 Breaking execution at a state transition

 Like any debugger we can use breakpoints to examine the executing StateMachine at a point in code.
-Locate a Class of interest in either the diagram or Project Browser and press to view the source code.
+Locate a Class of interest in either the diagram or Browser window and press to view the source code.
 It is easy to locate the code for State transitions from the naming conventions used during generation.
 If you want to break at a particular transition, locate the transition function in the editor and place a breakpoint marker by clicking in the left margin at a line within the function.
 When you run the Executable StateMachine, the debugger will halt at this transition and you will be able to view the raw state of variables for any StateMachines involved.